htrajan/ht-drawsteel/Bestiary/Chimera.md

 **Solo Monster**

+- **Solo Turns:** The chimera takes 2 turns each round.
+They can use two actions on each of their turns and can take each turn after an enemy turn they choose.
+While [[Dazed|dazed]], the chimera can take one action and one maneuver per turn.  **End Effect:** At the end of their turn, the chimera can take 5 damage to end one save ends effect affecting them.
+This damage can't be reduced in any way.

 **Volant**

 When the chimera makes a creature winded or reduces them to 0 Stamina or less, the chimera can move their speed towards one enemy within line of effect.